pgomez-r/42M/CURSUS/inception/guide/04_FIRST_SETTINGS.md

 ```

 > Don't forget to change <your_nickname> to your nickname!

-In the tools directories of wordpress and mariadb, we create an empty file.gitkeep, which only serves to get these empty folders into git indexing.
-Without it, they will not be uploaded to the repository.
-We will not use these folders, since mariadb and wp will have only one configuration each.
-We will perform most of the simple operations directly in the dockerfile, eliminating the need for unnecessary files from the outside.
-(This will be explained better and, hopefully, understood later on)

 To execute the script, it must be given permission:
 `chmod +x make_directories.sh `